A rash has blossomed on your baby’s face. Of course, you’re concerned. You wonder if it hurts. Will it spread? What does it mean?

 Q: When is my child contagious?

-A: Once the rash appears, he or she typically isn’t contagious anymore.
+A: Once the rash appears, they typically aren’t contagious anymore.
 (Of course, this makes it all the harder to manage spreading Fifth’s disease in a school or other group setting.)

 In kids with healthy immune systems, the virus usually goes away on its own within two weeks.